ST10092275/ST10092275_MpumeleloMadisha_PROG6221_PoE_Part1/README.md

 #### Steps of adding a recipe
 1.)
 The application will ask for the recipe name, then proceed to prompt the user to enter the number of ingredients (if the user enters a value that is not a number, the application will give an error).

 2.)
-Once the user enters the number of ingredients, the application will prompt the user to enter the ingredients, quantity and measurement units for each ingredient.
+Once the user enters the number of ingredients, the application will prompt the user to enter the ingredients, quantity, measurement units, food groud and the number of calories for each ingredient.

 3.)
 After the ingredient is entered the application will ask how many steps/instructions, the application will then require the steps/instructions for the number inputed when user was asked how many steps they'd like to enter.